COMMITTEE MEETINGS & PROGRESS REPORT

 Note: The thesis committee chair cannot be the spouse or "significant other" of the research advisor; however, such individuals are allowed to serve on the thesis committee.

-DISSERTATION PROJECT APPROVAL
+DISSERTATION PROJECT APPROVAL and ORAL PRELIMINARY EXAM

 The decision of when to write the dissertation is a collective one made by you, your advisor and your committee.
 When you’re ready to begin writing your dissertation, you must consult with your committee advisor, chair and committee members regarding content and format of the document.
 The expectation of the Department of Microbiology & Immunology is that all Ph.D. students will conduct sufficient research to result in at least two first-author publications describing original results in high quality, peer-reviewed journals.
 As a minimum standard, to earn the Ph.D. degree we require that (i) a student must be an author on at least two manuscripts (one of which must be accepted for publication), and (ii) prior to scheduling the Ph.D. defense, a student must have peer reviews returned for at least one first-author or co-first-author primary research manuscript."